t-88/advent-of-code/README.md

-# Advet of Code 2022
+# Advent of Code
-trying out advent of code for the first time
+A place to put my advent of solutions